VerticalRelevance/control-broker/README.md

 After running `cdk deploy`, the pipeline will be set up.

+## Walkthrough

+### (1)

 In the AWS Console, navigate to `CodePipeline` / `Pipelines` and find the pipeline whose name starts with `ControlBrokerEvalEngineCdkStack`.
 This is our Evaluation Pipeline.

-The initial commit occurs when CDK initializes the repository with compliant IaC defined in this directory [Application Team Example App](./supplementary_files/application_team_example_app) of the Root Evaluation Pipeline CDK application.
+The 'Initial commit by AWS CodeCommit' commit occurs when CDK initializes the repository with IaC defined in this directory [Application Team Example App](./supplementary_files/application_team_example_app) of the Root Evaluation Pipeline CDK application.
 These files serve only to initialize the CodeCommit repository.

 See the screenshot below for the expected state of the Evaluation Pipeline upon the initial deployment.

 ![Screenshot of CodePipeline](./supplementary_files/readme/pipeline-screenshots/initial-commit/initial.png)

-The compliant IaC, labeled (1) in the stack, should pass the Evaluation Pipeline.
+This `passMe` IaC, labeled (1) in the stack is compliant, so it should pass the Evaluation Pipeline.

 Now let's modify the Example App to see what happens if we propose noncompliant IaC.

 Check the deployment output for links to clone the Example App CodeCommit repository.
 See [CodeCommit ssh conection setup](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-ssh-unixes.html).

+### (2)

 Once you have cloned the repository, uncomment the `failMe` resource labeled (2) in the SQS stack at path: